paketo-buildpacks/ca-certificates/README.md

 # `gcr.io/paketo-buildpacks/ca-certificates`

-The Paketo CA Certificates Buildpack is a Cloud Native Buildpack that adds CA certificates to the system truststore at build and runtime.
+The Paketo Buildpack for CA Certificates is a Cloud Native Buildpack that adds CA certificates to the system truststore at build and runtime.

 ## Behavior